skt-t1-byungi/aico/README.md

 promise.abort() // => aborted!
 ```

-If the yielded promise is created by `aico`, the abortion is propagated.
+If the yielded promise was created with `AbortInCoroutines`, the cancellation is propagated.

 ```js
 const subTask = () =>